reflectoring/reflectoring.github.io/content/blog/2022/2022-03-06-complete-guide-to-middleware-in-express.md

 ```
 Express looks up the files relative to the static directory, so the name of the static directory is not part of the URL.

 ### Using `express.json` Built-in Middleware for Parsing JSON Payloads
 We use the `express.json` built-in middleware function to JSON content received from the incoming requests.

-Let us suppose the route with URL `/products` in our Express application accepts `product` data from as `request` object in JSON format.
+Let us suppose the route with URL `/products` in our Express application accepts `product` data from the `request` object in JSON format.
 So we will use Express' built-in middleware `express.json` for parsing the incoming JSON payload and attach it to our `router` object as shown in this code snippet:

 ```js